Hamza-Prgmg786/learnpython/index.md

 All classes have a function called __init__(), which is always executed when the class is being initiated.
-Use the __init__() function to assign values to object properties or other operations that are necessary to do when the object is being created:
+Use the __init__() function to assign values to object properties or other operations that are necessary to do when the object is being created.
+Constructor and destructor function automatically executed in Python.
+Constructor when an object of a class is created and Destructor when an object exit from the scope:

 ```
 class Person: